 Named the fifth general manager in team history June 9, 1997, McPhee found immediate success with the Capitals while engineering the club’s first trip to the Stanley Cup Finals in his first season (1997-98).
 Under his leadership the team has claimed seven Southeast Division championships (1999-00, 2000-01, 2007-08, 2008-09, 2009-10, 2010-11 and 2012-13), seven 40-or-more win seasons (1997-98, 1999-00, 2000-01, 2007-08, 2008-09, 2009-10 and 2010- 11) and set a club record for wins and points (2009-10).

-In efforts to further cultivate the Capitals as a competitive and progressive franchise, McPhee has stressed the growth of the Washington organization through scouting, coaching, amateur drafts, free agency, trades and minor-league development.
-These focus points have resulted in 16 first-round draft picks during the last nine years, the most of any NHL team, including the No. 1 overall pick in 2004, Alex Ovechkin, the league’s first repeat MVP in more than a decade.
+In efforts to further cultivate the Capitals as a competitive and progressive franchise, McPhee has stressed the growth of the Washington rganization through scouting, coaching, amateur drafts, free agency, trades and minor-league development.
+These focus points have resulted in 15 first-round draft picks during the last 10 years, the most of any NHL team, including the No. 1 overall pick in 2004, Alex Ovechkin, the league’s only active three-time MVP.
 Capitals prospects have enjoyed tremendous success as well, leading the Hershey Bears of the American Hockey League to the 2006, 2009 and 2010 Calder Cup championships and four appearances in the Calder Cup finals in a five-year span.